Shedeservesthebest/ML_Zoomcamp_2024_Homework_2/README.md

 numpy
 scikit-learn
 3. Run the Notebook
-After installing the dependencies, run the Jupyter notebook or Python script to perform the analysis.
+After installing the dependencies, run the Jupyter Notebook or Python script to perform the analysis.

 Steps to Reproduce
 Download the dataset using the link above.